Tuesday, 27 September 2011

 ‘The cameras are still functioning…let the show begin.
 I want to hear them scream until I’m deaf with pleasure.
 To see their limbs twist in excruciating agony.
 Ultimately their blood must gush and flow along the gutters of Varos.
 The whole planet must delight in their torture and death.’

-Result: Highly original, atmospheric and intelligent, Vengeance on Varos scores highly for its Russian doll storytelling which sees a scary Doctor Who run-around taking on much deeper context as we experience the politics of the planet that is supporting such sick entertainment and get to understand the people who enjoy it.
-Ron Jones gives his best direction in this story and subverts the stagey nature of the story by giving the material some real integrity and still providing plenty of memorable imagery and set pieces.
+Result: Highly original, atmospheric and intelligent, Vengeance on Varos scores highly for its Russian doll storytelling which sees a scary Doctor Who run-around taking on much deeper context as we experience the politics of the planet that is supporting such sick entertainment and get to understand the people who enjoy it as well.
+Ron Jones gives his best direction in this story and subverts the stagey nature of the studio by giving the material some real integrity and still providing plenty of memorable imagery and set pieces.
 Colin Baker gives one of his strongest performances and has never felt more commanding in the lead role, I was riveted by his character throughout.
 Vengeance on Varos is a remarkably prescient Doctor Who story in that it explores a television medium that enjoys watching people suffer – the sort of reality television that has taken a grip over the schedules in recent years.
-The dialogue is thoughtful and Varos is fleshed out beautifully it is no surprise that Philip Martin was drafted in pretty quickly for a second story.
+The dialogue is thoughtful and Varos is fleshed out beautifully, it is no surprise that Philip Martin was drafted in pretty quickly for a second story.
 All this praise and I haven’t even mentioned the superb lighting, a memorable musical score and Nabil Shaban’s unforgettable debut as Sil.
 All this and you have one of the finest cliff-hangers and final scenes to any Doctor Who story.
 I’ll forgive Vengeance on Varos its few faux pas (a couple of dodgy performances, the nappy cannibals) because it pushes boundaries like no other Doctor Who story and manages to tell a gripping, frightening and considerate piece of drama: 10/10

 The Mark of the Rani written by Pip and Jane Baker and directed by Sarah Hellings